Bulk Waste Description

 How to Prepare Bulk Waste for Collection

-Place bulk waste at the curb by 7 am on your scheduled collection day.
+Place bulk waste at the curb by 7 am on the bulk collection day- Tuesday.

 Place bulk waste within six feet of the curb and at least three feet away from other collection items and obstacles such as mailboxes, phone poles, vehicles, etc.